mhtattersall/Finance/README.md

-These are files from my studies with:
+These are files from my studies in quantitative finance.
-- Univesity of Liverpool
-- MIT xPro
-- Udemy, YouTube and elsewhere...

 <!---
 mhtattersall/mhtattersall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.